okusnadi/openpress/README.md

 and many more features comming soon...

-# Where to send requests and improvements?
+## Where to send requests and improvements?

 You can issue your improvement [here](https://github.com/OpenPress/OpenPress/issues).
 Or you can email it to [me](mailto:hasanbayat1393@gmail.com).

+## Where i see the development progress?

+Go [Here](https://trello.com/b/9eDarpdE/openpress-backend) to get our todo list and development progress for OpenPress Backend.

+Go [Here](https://trello.com/b/dDOAs3gl/openpress-frontend) to get our todo list and development progress for OpenPress Frontend.

+## How to get notified for any updates?

+Use the top right button "Watch". this will subscipbes you to any news from this repository.